 HRS Restoration Services employs certified and trained mold remediation specialists who test your air and surfaces for the presence of mold or mildew.

 HRS Restoration Services is available 24/7 to provide you with the peace of mind that mold and mildew in your home have been completely eradicated.
-We take pride in our A+ rating with the BBB and look forward to many more years serving homeowners and employers in Phoenix and Denver.
+We look forward to many more years serving homeowners and employers in Denver.

 Call HRS Restoration Services today for more information or to schedule an appointment.

 While mold and mildew are often mentioned in the same breath, and share similarities, they are two different things.
 Both mold and mildew are both fungi that love dark, damp, porous surfaces.
 Both mold and mildew can leave a sudden musty smell in a house and cause adverse health reactions, but that is where the similarities end.

 Mold and mildew differ in appearance and grow in different ways.
 Mildew is white or gray early on and ends up a brownish color.
 Compare this to mold, that is greenish or black in color.

 Unlike mold, mildew is flat on the surface and powdery to the touch.
 Rather than large bumpy mold spores, mildew is made up of smaller pinpoints.
 Mildew grows outward in circular bursts while mold usually appears as small dots that grow in a vertical pattern.